jsatk/jsatk.us/content/dotplan.md

 >       may get the "No xref found" error message instead.
 Don't worry.
 >       You can try other xrefs listed in |vlime-mappings-invoke-xref|,
 >       or skip this operation and proceed to the next section.

+Finished up the `vlime-tutor` and learned a ton.
+Incredible tool set and language.
+Lots to memorize regarding commands but the flexibility is amazing.
+Here's hoping I stick to it.
+I think I can do 30-60m a day.
+Maybe new lunch-break hobby?

+Updated `ep.fish` function to be a lot smarter with date/time stamps.
+Learned a fair amount about `date` and Fish shell syntax in the process.